The Lessons of Transformational Leadership

 They communicate clear product vision.

 Transformational product leaders recognize that for their organization‘s product strategy and vision to be transformative, they must communicate it through storytelling.
-But, even more indispensably, the story needs to travel easily, the story needs to be compelling, there needs to be empathy, and of course, there should be a narration with a beginning, middle, and end.
-In addition, cross-functional partners, whether in engineering, design, technical support, customer success, marketing, or sales must be able to repeat the story, convey how their product is a differentiator, and solve real-world, consequential problems for their customers.
+But, even more indispensably, the story needs to travel easily, be compelling, contain empathy, and of course, there should be a narration with a beginning, middle, and end.
+In addition, cross-functional partners, whether in engineering, design, technical support, customer success, marketing, or sales, must be able to repeat the story, convey how their product is a differentiator, and solve real-world, consequential problems for their customers.
 In essence, how customers become heroes in their own companies by using the product to solve an existing problem.

 For the story to travel further, these product leaders evangelize to the whole organization the comprehensive, full-spectrum, and in-depth mission of their product, its ambitions, and objectives.
 These leaders succinctly demonstrate where their product hopes to go and what it hopes to accomplish in the short and long term.
 They offer transparency in all determinations.